Christian Arroyo Player Props: Red Sox vs. Rockies

 - The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in MLB.

-- The Rockies rank 25th in baseball in home runs allowed (87 total, 1.3 per game).
+- Rockies pitchers combine to surrender 88 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- Seabold gets the start for the Rockies, his eighth of the season.
-He is 1-2 with a 5.10 ERA and 36 strikeouts through 47 2/3 innings pitched.
+- Anderson (0-0) takes the mound for the Rockies in his sixth start of the season.
+He has a 2.25 ERA in 32 2/3 innings pitched, with 19 strikeouts.

-- The right-hander last pitched on Thursday against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up two hits.
+- In his most recent appearance on Thursday against the San Francisco Giants, the righty tossed 5 1/3 innings, allowing three earned runs while surrendering six hits.

-- In 14 games this season, the 27-year-old has a 5.10 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .265 to opposing hitters.
+- In seven games this season, the 35-year-old has an ERA of 2.25, with 5.3 strikeouts per nine innings.
+Opponents are batting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.